-Tom McINTOSH: I will stand on our history, on investment in infrastructure, on paying conditions, on ratios, in supporting the health workforce to support Victorians.
+Tom McINTOSH: I will stand on our history of investment in infrastructure, in pay and conditions, in ratios and in supporting the health workforce to support Victorians.
 I will remind Victorians to look at the history of those opposite, to look at the alternative government who want to have their hands on the levers and what they will do.
 We know that their economic policies are to suppress wages.
 They will go after the wages of our healthcare workforce.
 History tells us they will shut hospitals, they will privatise and they will see the health care of this state go down the toilet.